 If you do not get enough magnesium, you may have symptoms that include being lethargic and weak.
-If your levels of are very low for quite some time, you may experience tremors, spasms, muscle cramps and seizures.
+If your levels of magnesium are very low for quite some time, you may experience tremors, spasms, muscle cramps, and seizures.
 Consequently, it behooves all of us to take magnesium supplements, just in case.

 Be aware that in all things too much is not better.

 Magnesium is used as a laxative, ie. Milk of Magnesium.
 One tablespoon will provide 500 mg of magnesium in the form of magnesium hydroxide.
 Much of the magnesium in this medication is not absorbed into your body so it is safe to take on occasion.
-It works by increasing the water content, as well as the volume, of stool as an aid in bowel movements.
+It works by increasing the water content, as well as the volume, of your stool, as an aid in bowel movements.

 The mineral is also used as a treatment for heartburn.